cwwang1979/Deep-Learning-Can-Predict-Bevacizumab-Therapeutic-E-ect-and-Microsatellite-Instability-Directly-from/README.md

 ```

-#### 4. Patch Selection training part
+#### 4. Patch Selection for training part
-After done the training part, use the 'Patch_selection' file to choose the model selection patch.
+After the training is completed, use the 'Patch_selection' file to select tiles for model selection.

 Then in a terminal run:
 ```